jhephs/jhe.ph/README.md

 Personal Website of Jeriel Paul A. Abayon

 ## Personal Environment
+Aside from the following installation instructions, you may have to do additional setup for each dependency.

 * RVM 1.26.11 - `\curl -sSL https://get.rvm.io | bash -s stable`
 * Homebrew 0.9.5 - `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`